SyedJawad23/netflix/README.md

-# netflix
+# Netflix
-this is a netflix clone code using html css &amp; jaascript
+This is a Netflix Clone web application made using HTML/CSS & JavaScript